 St. Louis assigned Faszholz to the Red Wings in 1950.
 Thus began his long career with the Cardinals’ top farm team.
 He finished 5-3 with a 4.03 ERA that first season, starting in some games and relieving in others, and improved to 12-9 with a 3.41 ERA in 1951.

 About then, word got around that Faszholz was taking Seminary classes during the offseason.
 One of the Rochester sportswriters began referring to him as “The Preacher” in print, and fellow players picked up on the nickname.
 “But, no one was asking me questions about Bible verses,” he said.

 This was a busy time for Faszholz.
 On Oct.
 25, 1951, he got married to Annette Gaebler.
 Jack had met his future bride while on a blind date at a St. Louis Flyers minor-league hockey game in 1949.
-Annette was a nursing student at the local Lutheran Hospital.
-The newly wedded Mr. and Mrs. Faszholz went on a short honeymoon to Hannibal, Missouri, located about 110 miles north of St. Louis and famous as the boyhood home of writer Mark Twain.
+Annette was studying nursing at the local Lutheran Hospital.
+The newly wedded Mr. and Mrs. Faszholz enjoyed a short honeymoon in Hannibal, Missouri, located about 110 miles north of St. Louis and famous as the boyhood home of writer Mark Twain.

 Faszholz reported to Rochester in the spring of 1952 and enjoyed another big year.
 He posted a 15-8 won-loss mark and a 3.67 ERA.
 The Cardinals invited him to spring training that following February.
 Faszholz started the Cardinals’ spring-training opener at Al Lang Field in St. Petersburg, and shut out the New York Yankees over three innings.
 He even struck out a young Mickey Mantle in that one.
 Faszholz tossed a few more games in Florida, some good ones, some merely so-so.
 The Cardinals liked what they saw.